Zakho: Landmarks

 One of Zakho's famous landmarks is the Delal Bridge, made of stone.

 Zakho Castle lies in the city centre on the western bank of the Khabur.
 It served as the governor's house in the reign of the Badinan Emirate and was enlarged by Prince Ali Khan.
 It was built on the ruins of an older castle.
 Today, only the castle's tower remains.

 The Qubad Pasha Castle, in Zakho's cemetery, is hexagonal, with six windows and an entrance gate.

 Population displacements

 In 2007, the UNHCR reported that there were still 10,000 internally displaced persons in the Zakho district as a result of the Iraq War.

 Sports

 Zakho Football Club (Zakho FC) was founded in 1987.
-The sports club plays in the Iraqi Premier League, where only the top 16 Iraqi football clubs play.
+The sports club plays in the Iraq Stars League, where only the top 20 Iraqi football clubs play.
 Zakho FC has its own stadium with a capacity of 20,000 seats.

 Zakho Basketball Club (Zakho SC) won the Kurdistan Basketball Super Cup and beat Duhok SC in Erbil.